 As a teenager, John Alan Jordan was a high achiever.
 He had excellent grades in Biology, Physics and Electronics.
 He went on to work as a laboratory assistant at a leading dairy company in England.

 A few months into his new job, Jordan lost his temper in the lab and abandoned normal safety procedures.
 He decided to retrieve the plastic milk bottle samples without wearing any protective gloves.
-By doing so, Jordan exposed himself to broponol kathon (used for dyeing cows' milk cells), ammonia, hydrochloric acid and industrial strength detergent (used to clean the sample bottles).
+By doing so, he exposed himself to broponol kathon, ammonia, hydrochloric acid and industrial strength detergent.

 Jordan continued to work like this for several weeks.
 But soon, he began to feel more tired than usual.
 "It would seem to me the detergent molecules passed the blood-brain barrier and contaminated my cerebral spinal fluid, leading to an effect on the temperature control mechanism of the hypothalamus," Jordan explained.
 "It made me gravely ill for two years with a very high temperature."

 When he finally recovered, he found that his memory had deteriorated significantly.
 Jordan went to see a neurologist but the brain scans showed everything was normal.
 He then asked to be referred to a psychiatrist, who diagnosed him with schizo-affective disorder (which presents itself with mood swings and psychosis).
 Jordan rejected this diagnosis, on the basis that his memory still hadn't recovered.
 Neither did it explain his fever.